 Address: 198 Bank Street, Norfolk, VA 23510

 The MacArthur Memorial was once Norfolk’s City Hall.
 It was built in 1847 and is a two-story, Greek Revival-style building with six massive Tuscan order columns.
-The building complex is now the tomb of General Douglas MacArthur and his wife.
+The building complex is now General Douglas MacArthur’s tomb and his wife’s tomb.

 The MacArthur Memorial includes a theater, museum, visitor center, and research center.
 Numerous exhibits and military items are housed throughout the museum.
 The museum’s collections detail General MacArthur’s part in shaping the United States on the International stage.